CDB(LEGAL) - OTHER REVENUES: SALE, LEASE, OR EXCHANGE OF SCHOOL-OWNED PROPERTY

 After adoption of a resolution authorizing sale, the board president may execute an oil or gas lease or sell, exchange, or convey the minerals.
 The mineral deed or lease must recite the approval of the resolution of the board authorizing the sale.
 Education Code 11.153(c)

 Donation of Former School Campus

-Before adopting the resolution, the Board holds a public hearing concerning the donation and, in addition to any other notice required, gives notice of the hearing by publishing the subject matter, location, date, and time of the hearing in a newspaper having general circulation in the territory of the District;
+- Before adopting the resolution, the board holds a public hearing concerning the donation and, in addition to any other notice required, gives notice of the hearing by publishing the subject matter, location, date, and time of the hearing in a newspaper having general circulation in the territory of a district;

-Recite the resolution of the Board authorizing the donation; and
+- Recite the resolution of a board authorizing the donation; and

-Provide that ownership of the real property and improvements revert to the District if the municipality, county, state agency, or nonprofit organization:
+- Provide that ownership of the real property and improvements revert to a district if the municipality, county, state agency, or nonprofit organization:

 Education Code 11.1541(a)–(b)